Diploprion bifasciatum

-Diploprion bifasciatum, the barred soapfish, also known as the doublebanded soapfish, two banded grouper, two-banded sea perch, two-banded soapfish, yellow emperor or yellow striped grouper, is a species of marine ray-finned fish, related to the groupers and included in the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
+Diploprion bifasciatum, the barred soapfish, also known as the double-banded soapfish, two banded grouper, two-banded sea perch, two-banded soapfish, yellow emperor or yellow striped grouper, is a species of marine ray-finned fish, related to the groupers and included in the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
 It is found in the Indo-Pacific region.

 Description

 Diploprion bifasciatum is a species with a compressed, moderately deep body that 3–3.4 times longer than its depth.
 Its body is almost all covered with small ctenoid scales.
 The dorsal fin has a deep incision between its spined and soft rayed parts.
 It has long pelvic fins which extend past the spiny portion of the anal fin.
 The dorsal fin has 8 spines and 13–16 soft rays while the anal fin contains 3 spines and 12–13 soft rays.
 The colour of this species normally ranges from pale yellow or greyish-yellow to bright yellow with a dark bar which runs through the eye and another wider dark band on the posterior part of its body with yellow fins.
 The larger fishes can be nearly all black with yellow fins.
 The small juveniles are bluish in colour on the anterior part of their bodies and yellow on the posterior part, they also have a spiny part of the dorsal fin coloured black.
 The juveniles appear to mimic whichever local species of venomous blennies in the genus Meiacanthus which are blue or grey in colour.
 This species attains a maximum total length of 25 cm.